We are here to help you! Call us: +1-833-422-5585

 Mental illness is a symptom of weakness.

 It has nothing to do with your laziness or weakness.
-Several environmental, biological factors, trauma, history can contribute towards mental illness.
+Several environmental, biological factors, trauma, and history can contribute towards mental illness.

 Myth2